AndreiD/PushNotificationsServer/README.md

 - edit the `config.py` with your settings!
 - in **run.py** edit the port of the app (Default: 1337)
 - `python run.py` -> http://server_ip:1337
+- play with it
+- modify the API KEY and admin user/password (TODO: move them to config)

 #### Attention: